ar-to/ethereum-api/README.md

 There is always room for improvement, but below is a list of tasks to tackle first.

+- error handling needs to be better and standarized.
+Using combination of promises/catch and try/catch but only some error are sent as a response, most stop the server and the requests gets timedout.
 - add a way to calculate default gas when transferring tokens for multi-token and owner-token apis
 - Get `transferFrom` branch working and debugged, which also included payments to the contract.
 This branch is for the owner api but can be integrated into the multi-tokens api once it works correctly.
 - Add unit tests via mocha, jest